Factorized Binary Search: change point detection in the network structure of multivariate high-dimensional time series: Introduction

 \section{Introduction}

 Functional magnetic resonance imaging (fMRI) is widely used as an indirect method of measuring brain activity using the blood-oxygen-level-dependent (BOLD) signal \citep{ogawa}.
-With increases in neuronal activity, glucose and oxygen must be delivered to the neurons from the blood stream causing an increase in oxyhemoglobin to localize nearby.
+With increases in neuronal activity, glucose and oxygen must be delivered to the neurons from the blood stream causing a local increase in oxyhemoglobin.
 This subsequently increases the ratio of oxyhemoglobin to deoxyhemoglobin, and provides the basis of measurement of the BOLD signal in fMRI.
-Typically, multiple slices of the subject's brain are scanned and then divided into small (a few millemeters in dimension) cubes called voxels.
+Typically, multiple slices of the subject's brain are scanned and then divided into small (a few millimeters in dimension) cubes called voxels.
 By taking multiple scans of each slice sequentially over time, a time series of voxel activity can be created.

 With the advent of ever increasing computational capacity, and general interest in scalable, data-driven techniques for characterizing neurological phenomena, fMRI data presents a unique opportunity.
-By studying the relationships among voxels (or a cluster of voxels often referred to as regions of interest, or ROIs) in a brain, we can better characterize brain connectivity leading to a greater understanding of the brain and extensive clinical implications \citep{bullmore, sporns}.
+By studying the relationships among voxels (or a cluster of voxels often referred to as regions of interest, or ROIs), we can better characterize brain connectivity leading to a greater understanding of the brain and extensive clinical implications \citep{bullmore, sporns}.
 Functional connectivity (FC) seeks to define the relationships \citep{biswal} by means of correlation, covariance, and precision matrices amongst other techniques (see \cite{cribbenfiecas} for a review).
-Network theory remains at the core of most FC based estimation methods, and for good reason; it intuitively represents the brain as a network with ROIs as nodes and temporal dependence as edges.
+Graph theory remains at the core of most FC based estimation methods, and for good reason; it intuitively represents the brain as a graphical model with ROIs as nodes and temporal dependence as edges.
+These FC relationships have vast scientific and clinical implications.
+Not only can FC be used to understand brain processes during tasks or resting, but also to characterize clinical diagnoses.
+For example, schizophrenia has long been associated with abnormal FC, characterized by disorder in network patterns such as small-worldness \citep{B.Nejad2012}.